- Who We Are

-The new Silk River project website is now live, to visit click HERE.
+Silk River dedicated website is HERE.

-Silk River Press Coverage can be found HERE
+Silk River Press Coverage is HERE

 Through Artist led workshops (Sept 2016-April 2017) in the 20 communities, we created content through drawing and oral storytelling activities inspired by common themes that capture British and Indian intangible culture.